-On June 13, 2014, we entered into an amendment and restatement of our senior credit facility in the form of a new agreement (the "2014 Senior Credit Facility") and on September 15, 2014 we further amended that agreement.
-We borrowed a total of \$625.0 million under the 2014 Senior Credit Facility to repay amounts outstanding under our prior senior credit facility (the "2012 Senior Credit facility") and to finance the Hoak Acquisition and the SJL Acquisition.
-During the year ended December 31, 2013, we completed the offer and sale of an additional \$375.0 million aggregate principal amount of our 7 1⁄2% Senior Notes due 2020, and used those proceeds to repay a portion of the principal outstanding under the 2012 Senior Credit Facility.
+On June 13, 2014, we entered into an amendment and restatement of our prior senior credit facility in the form of a new agreement and, on September 15, 2014, we further amended that agreement.
+We borrowed a total of \$625.0 million under the Senior Credit Facility to repay amounts outstanding under our prior senior credit facility and to finance the purchase several of the 2014 Acquired Stations.
+During the year ended December 31, 2013, we completed the offer and sale of an additional \$375.0 million aggregate principal amount of our 71⁄2% Senior Notes due 2020, and used those proceeds to repay a portion of the principal outstanding under the prior senior credit facility.